YuriiTseplitskyi/LLM-fine-tuning/README.md

 4. **Experiment Tracking**:
     - Experiment logs for baseline, hyperparameter tuning, prompt tuning, and models with unfrozen layers are stored in the respective subdirectories under `logs/`.

-5. **Accessing Models**:
-    - Trained models are saved in the `models/` directory, categorized by the type of experiment.

 ## Documentation
 - Additional documentation and project insights can be found in the `paper.pdf` files.